 Our revenues in our Domestic Coke segment are largely tied to long-term, take-or-pay agreements and as such, are not seasonal.
 However, our cokemaking profitability is tied to coal-to-coke yields, which improve in drier weather.
-Accordingly, the coal-to-coke yield component of our profitability tends to be more favorable in the third quarter.
 Extreme weather may also challenge our operating costs and production in the winter months for our Domestic Coke segment.
 KRT service demand fluctuates due to changes in the domestic electricity markets.
 Excessively hot summer weather or cold winter weather may increase commercial and residential needs for air conditioning or heat, which in turn may increase electricity usage and the demand for thermal coal and, therefore, may favorably impact our logistics business.
 Additionally, operating costs at CMT are impacted by water levels on the Mississippi River, which are often higher in the spring months.